JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 ### June-22

 PHP Type Providers
-: Add section [](php_open_api_php_type_providers.md) about type providers describing type inference in PhpStorm and how to implement your own type provider for PHP.
+: Add section [](php_open_api_php_type_providers.md) about type providers describing type inference in PhpStorm and how to implement your own type provider.

 Postfix Completion
 : Add [](postfix_completion.md) section explaining how to implement generating or wrapping the existing code into additional constructs without navigating the caret back.